 Puerto Rico: San Juan

 Drinks with Rickie Martin and Orlando Cruz?
 Sign me up!
 Wouldn’t that be a dream?
-I swear I like this town even more since Rickie rescued it from its own government that time.
-And double respect to Puerto Rico for surviving a flurry of hurricanes in 2017, the neglect that followed, and the pandemic that followed that.
+I swear I like this town even more every time I visit—and Rickie’s Instagram posts certainly help.
+Triple respect to Puerto Rico for surviving a flurry of hurricanes in 2017, the neglect that followed, and the pandemic that followed that.

-Beautiful beaches, great food, rich history, secluded places to escape to, an actual café society and amazing SCUBA diving—San Juan is the perfect getaway—even an extended long weekend.
+Beautiful beaches, incredible food, a rich history, secluded places to escape to, an actual café society and amazing diving—San Juan is the perfect getaway—even for an extended long weekend.

 Set up camp.
 In Condado, sink into the scene at the tidy Condado Ocean Club and soak up the upscale beach-club vibe, infinity pool and all.
-Down the street, La Concha is a tropical, modern, architectural masterpiece with well-executed contemporary décor, a fabulous clamshell-shaped restaurant, and a location just a few steps from Condado’s gay beach.
-Everyone who is anyone will eventually turn up at the lobby bar.
+Down the street, La Concha is a tropical and modern Vegas-style whirlwind, fun and fabulous.
 Entering the lobby at Hotel Casablanca is like stepping into an art gallery.
 Very old and right in Old San Juan, so you can stumble home after dinner.
-Ditto El Convento Hotel, a restored former convent and a member of the Small Luxury Hotels of the World.
+Ditto Hotel El Convento, a restored former convent and a member of the Small Luxury Hotels of the World.
 A few steps down the street is the convent’s sister property Palacio Provincial.
 Loaded with historic charm and luxe good looks, not to mention impossibly high ceilings, it has a quiet sophistication about it from the original grand staircase on up to the wee rooftop pool.
 And the Fairmont El San Juan is a classic overlooking two miles of beach in the Isla Verde Beach district, a super-nice neighbourhood just two miles from the airport.
-It sports four pools, 15 bars, the island’s top nightclub, Brava.

 Hit the beach.
-Condado Beach is my favourite, at the foot of Calle Vendig, where there are two terrific café bars to prop up, morning, noon and night.
+Condado Beach is my favourite, at the foot of Calle Vendig.
 Unlike a more secluded resort beach where you see the same tourists getting redder and redder every day and the same tanned torsos jogging every morning, the people-watching here varies by the minute, with the San Juan population mixing right in.
 Ocean Park Beach is just a bit further east, attracting a younger crowd out for the rec activities (volleyball, paddleball, etc.) and a louder good time.
 Windsurfers head farther east to Punta Las Marias.

 Go rogue.
 For a relaxing overnight or two, ferry it to the pristine island of Vieques, just off the eastern shore.
-There’s a W Hotel, so you will be in good hands.
-The island is also a major dive centre.
+The island is a major dive centre.
 There’s also Mona Island, off the west coast, a designated ecological reserve offering crazy different kinds of wildlife and cool cave exploring.
 Hop on a boat tour to the wee island of Culebra for a swim on the famous Flamenco Beach, which constantly makes international top 50 lists.

 Amuse yourself.
-El Distrito is an immersive, multisensory, audio-visual experience combining art, music, technology and hospitality.
-Visitors can eat and drink, but also try out the urban zipline, the first day/night disco, eight movie theatres and the dazzling plaza displaying a digital scenery system comprising more than 4,000 square metres of LED screens.
+El Distrito T-Mobile is an immersive, multisensory, audio-visual experience combining art, music, technology and hospitality.
+Visitors can eat and drink, but also catch a movie, see a concert or just zone out watching the digital scenery system comprising more than 4,000 square metres of LED screens.